hexolan/development/projects/stocklet/README.md

 Any ideas, suggestions or direct contributions to better conform with general and evolving industry practices are welcome and will be greatly appreciated, as I'd like for this project to evolve to the stage of being somewhat a reflection of a production-ready enterprise application.

-⚠️ The application should be considered in the experimental stage.
+⚠️ The application should be considered in the experimental prototype stage.
 Breaking changes can be expected between future commits to this repo, in order to ease the development process and allow for clean refactoring of the project.

 ## 📝 Features